 Yael DiPlacido, LCSW is a member of EMDRIA, and is EMDRIA trained and approved therapist.
 She and has found to EMDR to be one of the more effective and gentle ways to help many of her clients today.
 Contact her @ 636-432-5001 to schedule your first EMDR session.

 Explanation of EMDR

 At certain times in our lives, difficult experiences happened.
 Some of those hard times felt overwhelming to us, whether because we weren't prepared to handle them (because we were too young) or we were just not at our best at the time, or because the event was really severe.

-The problem with an unresolved memory is that it is not stored correctly.
-All the hard parts of what happened are all mixed up, so our minds try but are not able to feel settled.
-When new things happen to usthat feel similar to the unresolved material, they can trigger all that old confusion.
-When this happens, old thoughts, feelings, and body reactions rise up again.
-We feel now and react now, like we did back then, while the difficult experience was happening.
+A memory that is not stored correctly in the part of the brain called the Hippocampus can become emotionally and physically unsettling to us.
+When new things happen to us that feel similar to the unresolved material, they can trigger the same emotions and sensations we felt during the troubling event.
+In other words, we feel now and react now, like we did back then, while the difficult experience was happening.

-After each memory is resolved, any new experiences that happen now will not cause that old stuff to come back up from the past.
-So, once we are done with EMDR, any uncomfortable feelings, negative thoughts about yourself, and even unwanted responses will probably get much better.
+After each memory is resolved, new experiences will not bring up the old reactions, and the memory of the event will no longer be as troubling.
+So, once we are done with EMDR, any uncomfortable feelings, negative thoughts, and even unwanted responses will probably get much better.
+Commonly, people report feeling “at peace” when remembering the old events. .
 You may even find out that more good things are true about you than you realized before.
 And the really good news is that this change can happen faster and more permanently, than if we just talk about it.

 So with EMDR, instead of providing tools to deal with your problem, we will resolve the problem - the unresolved memories.
 As each memory is resolved, the unwanted emotions, negative beliefs and symptoms that go along with that memory often fade away.